adonisjs/fold/README.md

 > **Do you remember?** I said that JavaScript is not as powerful as Java or PHP.
 This is a classic example of that.
 In other languages, you can use reflection to look up the classes to inject, whereas, in JavaScript, you have to tell the container explicitly.

 ### TypeScript to the rescue
-Wait, you can still use reflection with TypeScript decorators.
-So yes, decorators exist in JavaScript too, but they cannot inspect the types of parameters.
-TypeScript decorators can.
+Wait, you can use decorators with combination of TypeScript's [emitDecoratorMetaData](https://www.typescriptlang.org/tsconfig#emitDecoratorMetadata) option to perform reflection.

-Also, TypeScript decorators are not as powerful as the reflection in other languages.
+It is worth noting, TypeScript decorators are not as powerful as the reflection API in other languages.
 For example, in PHP, you can use interfaces for reflection.
 Whereas in TypeScript, you cannot.

 With that said, let's look at the previous example, but in TypeScript this time.